AusterweilLab/MPBNP/README.md

 # Installation #

+To obtain MPBNP, simply clone the git repository, or if you have no idea what that means, [download here](https://github.com/tqian86/MPBNP/archive/master.zip).
+To run MPBNP, please make sure that all prerequisites are installed on your computer, as described below.

 ## Prerequisites ##

 MPBNP can be used on Windows 7/8/10, Linux and Mac OSX.
 In the following, we list the prerequisites for using MPBNP on each operating system.
 All following instructions apply to both desktop/workstation and laptop computers.